cgmoffitt/reddit-wallscraper/README.md

-# reddit-wallscraper
+#reddit-wallscraper

-Class: CS41
+Class: CS41\
-Date: March 11, 2020
+Date: March 11, 2020\
-Project Partners: Elizabeth Fitzgerald & Christopher Moffitt Google Drive URL for Presentation: https://drive.google.com/file/d/1G11pi4g7jpeK87NpjaQiVwEEr8vu6Rvx/view
+Project Partners: Christopher Moffitt & Elizabeth Fitzgerald\
+Google Drive URL for Presentation: https://drive.google.com/file/d/1G11pi4g7jpeK87NpjaQiVwEEr8vu6Rvx/view\
 =========================================
-Requirements:
+##Brief summary
+Reddit-Wallscraper scrapes reddit to find the current top 25 wallpapers and downloads them locally to a wallpapers directory\
+Here is an example wallpaper that was scraped from reddit:
+!(examples/WindowsVistaimg31NORTHERNLIGHTSDENALINATIONALPARKALASKA.png)

+#Requirements:
 -------------------------
 Simply download the code as is, and then run the main python script entitled wallscraper.py and the command line argument (wallpapers).
 ex: